AdobeDocs/destination-sdk.en/help/destination-server-api.md

 ---
-description: The server and template specs in Adobe Destination SDK can be configured via the common endpoint `/authoring/v1/destination-servers`.
-This page lists and describes all the API operations that you can perform using the `/authoring/v1/destination-servers` API endpoint.
+description: This page lists and describes all the API operations that you can perform using the `/authoring/v1/destination-servers` API endpoint.
+The server and template specs for your destination can be configured in Adobe Destination SDK via the common endpoint `/authoring/v1/destination-servers`.
 title: Destination server endpoint API operations
 ---
 # Destination server endpoint API operations